sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h4>India-France Declaration on Artificial Intelligence</h4>

-<p>Alongside the broader Paris Statement, India and France signed a <strong>bilateral declaration</strong> on 12 February 2025 outlining specific areas of cooperation.
+<p>Alongside the broader Paris Statement, India and France signed a bilateral declaration on 12 February 2025 outlining specific areas of cooperation.
 The declaration emphasised joint development of AI models supporting linguistic and cultural diversity, collaboration on expanding computing infrastructure, and shared commitments to building digital public goods accessible to populations underserved by commercial AI systems.</p>

 <div class="outcome-doc-card">
   <div class="outcome-doc-header">📄 India-France Bilateral Declaration on AI</div>